miniflux/website/content/docs/database.md

 Note that if you use Debian or Ubuntu, you might have to install the `postgresql-contrib` package to activate the `HSTORE` extension.

-Recent versions of Miniflux non longer uses the `HSTORE` extension but it still required to run the SQL migrations.
+Recent versions of Miniflux no longer use the `HSTORE` extension, but it is still required to run the SQL migrations.

 <h2 id="dsn">Database Connection Parameters <a class="anchor" href="#dsn" title="Permalink">¶</a></h2>